 HackRF One is a popular SDR transceiver and a really nice piece of hardware.
 For a reasonable price, you can get fully open hardware to monitor radio signals in a wide range (20MHz – 6GHz, but really up to 7GHz).
 Boards support external clocking and can be easily customized.
 I believe there is only one concern about this board is limited 20MHz bandwidth.

-For typical tasks this enough but w need more if we want to monitor something like WiFI signal.
-Here we will see how to combine two HackRF boards into a single receiver to receive up to 40MHz bandwidth.
+This is enough for typical tasks, but w need more to monitor something like a WiFI signal.
+We will see how to combine two HackRF boards into a single receiver to receive up to 40MHz bandwidth.

 First of all, it’s very important to ensure that both HackRF is flashed with the latest stable firmware.
 Make sure that you have hackrf tools and libhackrf installed.